cybershoe/devday-mongo101-labs/docs/lab2/lab2-3.md

     ```
   <details>
   <summary>Expected results</summary>
-  The `update_one()` method will find the record fo The Great Gatsby, and increment the value of the `published_year` field to the correct value of 1925.
+  The `update_one()` method will find the record for The Great Gatsby, and increment the value of the `published_year` field to the correct value of 1925.

   ```bash
   ubuntu@ip-10-0-1-219:~/lab/lab2-3$ python update_book.py